Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Additional dimer observables

 If the system has an intrinsic dimer-flip symmetry $\theta_j \mapsto \theta_j+\pi$, the relevant observable stems from the study of the isotropic-nematic phase transition \cite{Eppenga_1984} in three dimensions.
 The general matrix order parameter of such a transition is reduced in dimension $2$ to a complex number,

 where $\bar\theta$ is the angle of the director, defined modulo $\pi$, and $S_2$ is the scalar parameter for the two-dimensional nematic order,

 In the following, $z_2$ is called the nematic vector.
-Its expression is reminiscent of the $\Psi_6$ for hard spheres and plays the role of averaging in a $\pi$-periodic setting.
+Its expression is reminiscent of the $\Psi_6$ for hard disks and plays the role of averaging in a $\pi$-periodic setting.
 The square box imposes the ensemble averages $\langle z_2 \rangle = 0$ and $\langle \mathbf p \rangle = 0$, which give a rudimentary check for ergodicity, respectively with and without dimer-flip symmetry.

-Experiments (Fig. \ref{fig:dimer_tau_vs_ref_liquid},\ref{fig:dimer_tau_vs_ref_dense}) show the polarization is slower than the nematic vector, but the need to flip all dimers is an artificial constrain in the case where opposite directions are equivalent.
+Experiments (Fig. \ref{fig:dimer_tau_vs_ref_liquid},\ref{fig:dimer_tau_vs_ref_dense}) show that the polarization is slower than the nematic vector, but the need to flip all dimers is an artificial constraint in the case where opposite directions are equivalent.
 The scalar $S_2$ decorrelates faster than $z_2$ but the behavior of the algorithms is the same for all observables.

 At low density, the \ECMCmetro scheme has an artificial speed-up on the decorrelation of $\mathbf p$ because the proposals are uniform on all angles and the $\theta_j \to \theta_j+\pi$ transform is always accepted.